Internet Speed Tests

 On this page:

-1. What information does the internet test provide?
+1. What information does the internet speed test provide?

-When using an internet speed test you will be greeted with an array of information.
-This article will try to explain the various parts of the speed test as it applies to your use of Coviu.
+You will be greeted with an array of information after running an internet speed test.
+This article will explain the various parts of the internet speed test as it applies to your use of Coviu.

-To start, speed tests can be hosted by many companies.
-For example, netflix.com hosts a speed test called Fast, but there are plenty of them out there including tests hosted by Telstra, iinet, & Ookla.
-The list goes on.
+To start, internet speed tests can be hosted by many companies.
+For example, Netflix hosts an internet speed test called Fast, but there are more out there, including ones hosted by Cloudflare, Telstra, iinet and Ookla.

-No matter the test, you will generally be given your download speed, upload speed and a ping.
+No matter the internet speed test, you will generally be given your download speed, upload speed and ping.

-These tests are measured between you and your nearest server.
-You can imagine this like a test to see how many lanes of a highway you have going between your own home and this server.
+These internet speed tests are measured between you and your nearest server.
+You can imagine this as a test to see how many lanes of a highway you have going between your own home and your nearest server.

-The download speed is how many lanes are available coming in to your home, the upload speed is how many lanes you have leaving yours to the server.
-The ping/latency is measured in milliseconds and is the time it takes to send out a message and get a response (think about it like a ping and hearing the echo back).
+The download speed is how many lanes are available coming into your home, the upload speed is how many lanes you have leaving yours to the server.
+The ping or latency is measured in milliseconds and is the time it takes to send a message and get a response (think about it like a ping and hearing the echo back).

-Click here to learn more about accetable threshholds for ping and latency.
+Note: Click here to learn more about the acceptable thresholds for ping and latency.

 So what does all this mean for your Coviu call?

-Click here to see more about quality settings.
+Note: Click here to learn more about Coviu's video quality settings.

 Multi Patent Call

-In order to make the call, all participants need the requisite number of lanes to communicate with one another as well as there being enough lanes between you.
-In order to be as secure as possible Coviu takes the most direct 'road' from you to your client and then builds a tunnel around it so no one can peek in (end to end encryption).
-The pathway taken needs to have enough lanes too and occasionally this won't be the case.
+To make a successful video call, each guest needs the required number of lanes to communicate with each other and enough lanes between the host.
+To be as secure as possible, Coviu takes the most direct path from the host to all guests and then builds a tunnel around it so no one can peek in (i.e. an end-to-end encryption).
+This overall constructed path needs enough lanes as well.

 More support options